darklegion77/MLPFInalProj/README.md

 pip install scikit-learn

 Once you've installed scikit-learn, you should be able to import and use the RandomForestRegressor class and train_test_split function in your Python script or Jupyter notebook.
 You should also be able to import and use the SVR class and MinMaxScaler.

+For importing dataset, we have uploaded the dataset we used: TATASTEEL.csv Make sure the dataset is in the same directory of python file, else you will need to tinker with the directory and assign the correct directory path.